 Oak Ridge church of Christ in Oak Ridge, Tennessee

 Murray Wade, an elder at the Oak Ridge church of Christ was born in Oregon, but didn’t become a Christian until he met Beth in college while they were both getting their degrees in Biology.
-We didn’t meet them until they came to visit Murray’s brother who worshipped with us for a while in Beaverton, Oregon in the late 90’s.
+We didn’t meet them until they came to visit Murray’s brother who worshiped with us for a while in Beaverton, Oregon, in the late 90s.

-One of our favorite things to do with the Wades is to hike because Beth’s degree is in horticulture, so she educates us on all the interesting information around the plant life around us, while Murray, as an ornithologist, is a regular tour guide when it comes to the identifying the call of the birds all around us and explaining their unique behaviors.
-Our mid-November visit was perfect for enjoying all their autumn color in the woods outside our Airstream where I wrote and recorded.
-Murray and Beth labor earnestly with the good congregation here, but there is one unique way they set a special example.
+One of our favorite things to do with the Wades is hiking.
+Since Beth’s degree is in horticulture, she educates us on on these explorations about all the interesting facts related to the local plant life, while Murray, an ornithologist, is a regular tour guide when it comes to the identifying the call of the birds all around us and explaining their unique behaviors.
+Our mid-November visit was perfect for all their autumn color in the woods outside the windows of our van from which I wrote and recorded, until we’d all take a break from our work to enjoy our daily walks and talks.

 That is an exceptional amount of prayer time together.
-I mean, when we include their meeting in person for class and worship, by the end of the week, they may have prayed a couple hours together.
+I mean, when we consider their meeting in person for class and worship, by the end of the week, they may have prayed a couple of hours together.
 Like the apostles in Acts 6:4, they are entirely devoted to prayer.
 And like Epaphras, they are “always laboring earnestly” in their prayers (Colossians 4:12).
 No wonder this congregation is growing!
-They pray without ceasing.
-(1 Thessalonians 5:17) because they’ve come to realize there are not many things more effective than asking an omnipotent and compassionate God for help.
-And when His answers to our prayers are so stunningly obvious, it is not only awe-inspiring, it is very, very faith building.
-God has been proving His trustworthiness and lovingkindness since day one, in each and every one of our lives.
+They pray without ceasing (1 Thessalonians 5:17) because they’ve come to realize there are not many things more effective than asking an omnipotent and compassionate God for help.
+And when His answers to our prayers are so stunningly obvious, it is not only awe-inspiring, it is very, very faith-building.
+God has been proving His trustworthiness and lovingkindness since day one, in every one of our lives.
 What a track record!

 Oak Ridge, TN 37830